chloealbright/DevHiveMind/Language/TypeScript Explained.md

-TypeScript is a superset of JavaScript that adds types.

-TypeScript is a transpiler or code that translates one language to the other

-Like TypeScript renders down to JavaScript and JavaScript renders down to the browser to be executed

-Can also be referred to as preprocessing

-ecmascript

-TypeScript is a superset of JavaScript, which means that TypeScript code can be transpiled (converted) into JavaScript code for execution in a web browser.
-The TypeScript-to-JavaScript conversion is performed by a tool called the TypeScript compiler (`tsc`).
-Here's how TypeScript and its type system work in terms of being rendered down to JavaScript:

 The type system refers to TypeScript’s understanding of how your code is meant to function: mainly what data types should be stored under your variables.